mmuratarat/mmuratarat.github.io/_posts/2019-10-02-inverse-transform-and-box-muller.md

 # Normal Distribution

-There's no closed form expression for the inverse cdf of a normal distribution (a.k.a. the quantile function of a normal distribution).
+There's no closed form expression for the inverse cdf of a normal distribution $\Phi^{-1}(\cdot)$ (a.k.a. the quantile function of a normal distribution).
 This is often a problem with the inverse transform method.
 There are various ways to express the function and numerous approximations.

-The standard normal distribution.
-Unfortunately, the inverse c.d.f. $\Phi^{-1}(\cdot)$ does not have an analytical form.
-This is often a problem with the inverse transform method.

 We can do a table lookup.
 E.g., If $U = 0.975$, then $Z = \Phi^{-1}(U) = 1.96$ because z-table gives $\Phi(Z)$.